-In addition, the division assists over 800 volunteer rural fire departments annually to suppress approximately 3,000 wildfires, which burn 60,000 acres of forest and grassland.
+In addition, the division assists over 776 volunteer rural fire departments to suppress approximately 3,000 wildfires annually, which burn forest and grassland.
 Technical assistance, training and federal excess equipment are available at no cost to cooperating rural fire departments.
 Grants, in part supported by the U.S. Forest Service (USFS), are available to rural fire departments on a competitive basis.
 A rural forest fire equipment center is located in Lebanon.
 The center acquires and distributes federal excess property to rural fire departments for use in fire suppression activities.
-"Operation Forest Arson" is a program to combat the high number of arson-caused wildfires.
+"Operation Forest Arson" is a program to combat the high number of arsoncaused wildfires.
 This program is combined with the Smokey Bear wildfire prevention campaign to educate school children.

-In Missouri, there are about 14.6 million acres of forests, or 33 percent of the land area.
-Approximately 75 percent of the forested land is the oak-hickory type, five percent is shortleaf pine and oak-pine types and the remainder is in cedar and bottomland hardwoods.
-Over 80 percent of forests are privately owned by about 200,000 individual owners.
+In Missouri, there are about 15.4 million acres of forests, or 35 percent of the land area.
+Approximately 81 percent of the forested land is the oak-hickory type, six percent is shortleaf pine and oak-pine types and the remainder is in cedar and bottomland hardwoods.
+Over 82 percent of forests are privately owned by about 200,000 individual owners.
 Missouri's forests support a large forest products industry with about 1,000 manufacturing plants producing lumber, railroad ties, cooperage, cedar and walnut items (including gunstocks and veneer), charcoal and other products.
 Missouri leads the nation in the production of charcoal, cooperage barrels, cedar novelties, gunstocks, walnut bowls and walnut nutmeats.
-The economic impact of the forest industry and wood products in Missouri is \$5.7 billion annually.
+The economic impact of the forest industry and wood products in Missouri is \$8 billion annually.